BuilderIO/builder/examples/next-js-sdk-gen-2-experimental-app-directory/README.md

+### 🏗️ Experimental

+This example is EXPERIMENTAL, and you most likely don't want to use it if you are integrating Builder.io with a Next.js project.
+Instead, if you are using the app router in Next.js we suggest that you follow the steps outlined in the [quickstart](https://www.builder.io/c/docs/quickstart) by selecting the app router tab.
+Or, you may see an example project [here](https://github.com/BuilderIO/nextjs-app-router-example/tree/main).

 # Next.js experimental app directory + Builder.io starter

-This example walks you through using Builder.io with an experimental version of Next.js >= 13 application.
+This example walks you through using Builder.io with an experimental version of Next.js >= 13 application and the gen two Builder react SDK.

-### 🏗️ Experimental

 This starter includes the `app` folder structure which of you can find more details [here](https://beta.nextjs.org/docs/app-directory-roadmap)